EngineerSmith/nativefs/README.md

 ### nativefs

-Link in this list point to their `love.filesystem` counterparts.
+Links in this list point to their `love.filesystem` counterparts.
 All functions are designed to behave the same way as `love.filesystem`, but without the path restrictions that LÖVE imposes; i.e., they allow full access to the filesystem.

 * [nativefs.newFile](https://love2d.org/wiki/love.filesystem.newFile)
 * [nativefs.newFileData](https://love2d.org/wiki/love.filesystem.newFileData)